Divine-Mods/divinityunbound/README.md

 ## Blocks

-Chronos Time Accumulator magically distills Grains of Time.
+#### Mob Utility Blocks

 Divine Replicator summons copies of a mob that has been captured by a Wand of Capturing.

-Generation Station generates resources depending on the foci placed within.

-Mystic Chronograph creates a localized time space bubble and can drastically speeds up the block below it.
+Redstone Toggleable.

 Space Siphon pulls in items within a radius around it and pushes them to the inventory below.
+Redstone Toggleable.

 Unholy Silencer - Attacks mobs within a radius around it.
 Utilizes sword in inventory to calculate damage.
+Redstone Toggleable.
 (Does take into account sword enchantments, e.g. Looting, Sharpness, etc)

+Knowledge Extractor - Extracts xp from player when standing on.
+Use a redstone signal to dispense stored xp.

+Celestial Glass - Allows players to walk through but mobs cannot.
+Hold shift to stand on.

+Dark Celestial Glass - Allows players to walk through but mobs cannot.
+Hold shift to stand on. **Does not allow light to pass through.**

+Withered Glass - Wither, Dragon, and Explosion proof glass.

+#### Magical Blocks

+Chronos Time Accumulator magically distills Grains of Time.

+Generation Station generates resources depending on the foci placed within.

+Mystic Chronograph creates a localized time space bubble and can drastically speeds up the block below it.

 Space Time Evaporator - Evaporates space time on to coal, causing it to recrystalize and form space fuel.
 Produces energy.